GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

-# Cloud Bigtable on Managed VM's (Hello World)
+# Cloud Bigtable on Managed VM's (Counter & JSON REST)

 A simple hello world app that takes your an opaque user ID and uses it as a key to count how often you've visited.
+This app also provides a simple JSON REST client that enables the GET, POST, and DELETE Verbs.

+# IMPORTANT – TEMPORARY
+# Roll back to this version of the SDK
+`gcloud config set --scope=installation component_manager/fixed_sdk_version 0.9.55`

+`gcloud components update`

 ## Project setup, installation, and configuration